venkat-aditya/SecurityUpdates/docs/DEVELOPMENT.md

 ```

 ## Build a Docker image for an individual service
 You must provide a value for the `AppConfigurationConnectionString` environment variable to the Docker build.
 This value is a secret and must not be set directly in the Dockerfile via the `ENV` instruction.
-Therefore, you must provide the value in the the `--build-args` option of the `docker build` command.
+Therefore, you must provide the value in the `--build-args` option of the `docker build` command.

 ```
 docker build --file ./<service-name>/WebService/Dockerfile --build-arg AppConfigurationConnectionString=$AppConfgurationConnectionString .